-The Commission considers that the EAAP, as an additional source of information for the market regarding when and where energy constraints may impact on energy availability, will lead to an improved market response to projected shortfalls.
-The Commission suggests that this is likely to: increase the efficiency of investment in generation.; improve the reliability of supply for end use consumers; and reduce average energy prices relative to what they would have otherwise been, by smoothing out high prices during times of energy shortfall
+The Commission notes that the EAAP will serve to formalise and extend NEMMCO's current Drought Scenarios Investigation Reports, and that these Reports have been perceived as a useful information source in the market.
+The Commission considers that the EAAP, as an additional source of information for the market regarding when and where energy constraints may impact on energy availability, will lead to an improved market response to projected shortfalls in reserve.
+The Commission believes that this is likely to: increase the efficiency of investment in generation; improve the reliability of supply for end use consumers; and reduce average energy prices relative to what they would have otherwise been, by smoothing out high prices during times of energy shortfall.